MetaMask/metamask-docs/wallet/tutorials/react-dapp-tutorial.md

 ---
 title: React Dapp Tutorial
-description: Beyond getting started, working with the MetaMask API and SDK to connect to MetaMask from a dApp.
+description: Beyond getting started, working with the MetaMask API to connect from a React application using Vite.
 ---

 ## Table of Contents